robotframework/SeleniumLibrary/CONTRIBUTING.rst

 Describe the new feature and use cases for it in as much detail as possible in an issue.
-Especially with larger enhancements, be prepared to contribute the code in form of a pull request as explained below or to pay someone for the work.
+Especially with larger enhancements, be prepared to contribute the code in the form of a pull request as explained below or to pay someone for the work.
 Consider also would it be better to implement this functionality as a separate library outside the SeleniumLibrary.
+One option here is to extend SeleniumLibrary using the public API or plug-in api.
+Please see `extending documentation`_ for more details.

 Code contributions
 ==================